bc

 strangers@witchend.demon.co.uk

-The New Chalet Club will be 10 years old in May 2005 and has a quarterly Journal - often with a supplement on a particular subject.
+The NEW CHALET CLUB The New Chalet Club will be 10 years old in May 2005 and has a quarterly Journal - often with a supplement on a particular subject.
 Local meetings of Chalet fans are held throughout the U.K. and are publicised through our quarterly Journal.
 The New Chalet Club Journal is printed in December, March, June and September.
 The club holds its A.G.M. every year in mid-September to early-October, and also arranges one main event at another point in the year.
-As the majority of our membership is in the U K, these events are held in the U K. Members in Australia, Canada and the U.S organise their own meetings which are publicised in our Journal.
+No details received since 2005.

 Northern Old Boys' Book Club address: http://www.caldicott.demon.co.uk/nobbc.htm or email nobbc@calidicott.demon.co.uk